 Giygas is so creepy!

-The only game I really cry and were sad of, because lee have to die :, (
+The only game I really cried over and was sad about was because Lee had to die. :, (

-This is probably the worst mario game ever if you ask me.
+This is probably the worst Mario game ever, if you ask me.
 You run around a haunted mansion catching ghosts.
 But there's a glitch in the game that has the potential to scare the living crap out of you.
-There's a room in the mansion that if you stand on a certain spot.
-Lighting strikes and you see a shadow that pretty damn much looks like luigi that hanged himself.
-You're thinking: No that can't be I'm playing as luigi now.
-He can't seriously be dead can he?!
+There's a room in the mansion where, if you stand on a certain spot, lightning strikes and you see a shadow that pretty much looks like Luigi hanging himself.
+You're thinking, No, that can't be.
+I'm playing as Luigi now.
+He can't seriously be dead, can he?
 But that's the point.
 Luigi himself is a ghost.

 You might remember the Pokemon games from your childhood.
 You are sent on a journey by an old professor through the land of Kanto to catch all 151 Pokemon.
-But here in the middle of the game you end up in a small town with the most saddest, creepiest and haunting music ever.
+However, in the middle of the game, you end up in a small town with the saddest, creepiest, and most haunting music ever.

 The music alone traumatized me for a week.

-My best friend understands, I showed her the video, and she cried her eyes out with me.
+Now, I can't stand banjos, any sad songs, or even a western movie or a western-style song.
+I hope everyone understands.
+My best friend understands.
+I showed her the video, and she cried her eyes out with me.

-You play as John Marston.
-The most badassed redneck cowboy out there next to chuck norris.
-You go on a journey through the wild west looking for your family and the guy who betrayed you.
-You end up killing him.
-And spending your final days with your loving family.
-Then at the end you watch in horror how he gets shot to smithereens by the guy who helped him find his family.
+You play as John Marston, the most badass redneck cowboy out there, next to Chuck Norris.
+You go on a journey through the Wild West looking for your family and the guy who betrayed you.
+You end up killing him and spending your final days with your loving family.
+Then, at the end, you watch in horror as he gets shot to smithereens by the guy who helped him find his family.

-If you truly are a hardcore warcraft fan you played warcraft 3.
-A stragety game released before the events of World of Warcraft.
-In this game you commanded Athas and his army of Lordaeron at he end of the campaign you have to go to the cold lands Northrend to kill a demon with the sword Frostmourn.
-The sword eventually drives him insane causing him to kill his father. and make him the most hated videogame enemy of all time.
-Today he's know as (You guessed it) The Lich King
+If you truly are a hardcore Warcraft fan, you've played Warcraft 3, a strategy game released before the events of World of Warcraft.
+In this game, you command Arthas and his army of Lordaeron.
+At the end of the campaign, you have to go to the cold lands of Northrend to kill a demon with the sword Frostmourne.
+The sword eventually drives him insane, causing him to kill his father and making him the most hated video game enemy of all time.
+Today, he's known as (you guessed it) The Lich King.

-A enemy with a pyramid for a head.
-That for some reason strikes a extremely large amount of fear into you.
-If you have a very sensitive heart DON'T play this game. enough Said
+An enemy with a pyramid for a head strikes an extremely large amount of fear into you.
+If you have a very sensitive heart, DON'T play this game.
+Enough said.

 I couldn't go near it.
 I had to make sure I was ten feet away from that thing so I wouldn't get eaten.

-That piano with the sharp teeth used to scare the heck outta me when I was little.
+That piano with the sharp teeth used to scare the heck out of me when I was little.

-Why did my 2nd favorite Undertale character had to die!?
+Why did my second favorite Undertale character have to die?
 I love you, Sans!